 4 T. (1/2 stick) unsalted butter, melted and cooled slightly

 1 c. buttermilk

 For the topping: Stir together sugar and lemon zest until combined; set aside.

-For the muffins: Preheat oven to 425 degrees.
-Bring 1 cup blueberries and 1 teaspoon sugar to simmer over medium heat.
+For the muffins: Preheat oven to 425 degrees F. Bring 1 cup blueberries and 1 teaspoon sugar to simmer over medium heat.
 Cook, mashing berries with a spoon until berries have broken down and mixture is thickened and reduced to 1/4 c.
-Cool to room tempature in a small bowl.
+Cool to room temperature in a small bowl.

 Whisk flour, salt, and baking powder together in a large bowl.
-Whisk 1 1/8 c. sugar and eggs togther until mixture is homogeneous.
+Stir 1 cup remaining blueberries into dry ingredient mixture.
+In a seperate bowl, whisk 1-1/8 c. sugar and eggs together until mixture is homogeneous.
 Slowly whisk in butter and oil until combined.
 Whisk in buttermilk and vanilla until combined.
-Using rubber spatula, fold egg mixture and remaining blueberries into flour mixture until just moistened.
+Using silicone spatula, fold egg mixture into flour mixture until just moistened.
 (Batter will be lumpy, but do not overmix.)

-Divide batter equally among 12 muffin cups (fill cups completely).
-Spoon teaspoon of cooked berry mixture into center of each mound of batter.
+Divide batter equally among 12 muffin cups (cups should be full and slightly mounded).
+Spoon one teaspoon of cooked berry mixture into center of each mound of batter.
 Using a chopstick or skewer, gently swirl berry filling into batter using figure-eight motions.
 Sprinkle lemon sugar evenly over muffins.